 - Incorporate starches such as rice, potatoes, or bread to soak up liquid.

-- Serve Creatively – For extremely salty dishes, serving with unsalted sides like rice or bread can help.
+- Serve Creatively – Serving with unsalted sides like rice or bread can help serve highly salty dishes.

 6. Is It Better to Start with Less Salt and Add Later?